leonardehrenfried/jspc-maven-plugin/README.md

 #JSPC Maven Plugin

 This plugin precompiles JSPs.
-It is a fork of jetty-jspc-maven-plugin configured as follows:
+It is a fork of jetty-jspc-maven-plugin and configured as follows:

     <build>
     ....